 Writing, Fantasy, Short Story

 This story made me:

 This is really adorable and unique.
 I adore the way you describe the 'transfer', and the first paragraph sets the stage perfectly.
 Overall, just lovely. :)

 Very Interesting...I like how unique your character names are.
 Also liked the ending:)

 I thought that this was really interesting and well organized!
 Your idea was so cool and this was a really fantastic way to do it.
 The way you addressed all the emotions of the elephant was really awesome!

-about 2 years ago Summer said:
+over 2 years ago Summer said:

 Here are my thoughts as I read: